Dev7studios/Dev7studios-Meta-Box-Framework/README.md

 # Dev7studios Meta Box Framework

-A WordPress meta box framework.
+A simple WordPress meta box framework for creating custom meta boxes in your themes and plugins.

 ## Usage

-1. Download `dev7_meta_box_framework.php` to your theme/plugin
+1. Download `dev7_meta_box_framework.php` to your theme/plugin folder
 2. Open up functions.php (or equivelant plugin file) and do the following:

 ```php